Anirvachan/frontend-nanodegree-arcade-game/README.md

 Gems are collected automatically when the player makes contact with them.

-Likewise, the player's position resets (looses a life, ideally) on collision with a bug.
+Likewise, the player's position resets (loses a life, ideally) on collision with a bug.